|

 This question is answered on our contact page.

-23. There's another Ernie Kovacs site besides this one, an "Ernie Kovacs Blog", a fan page on "MySpace" and (perish the thought) a "Twitter" account for EK.
+23. There are other Ernie Kovacs sites besides this one, an "Ernie Kovacs Blog", pages on "MySpace", a couple of "Twitter" accounts and even some Facebook pages for EK.
 Who runs these?

 This question is answered on our home page under the heading "ABOUT THIS SITE".